1. AI Systems We Use

 2.2 Data Flow

-The AI processing flow is as follows:
+The AI processing pipeline works as follows:

 - Audio is uploaded to MicHelper servers